-No matter how long you've been with your honey, it's no secret that Valentine's Day can be stressful.
+No matter how long you've been with your honey, Valentine's Day can put stress on your relationship.
 Between scoring that coveted restaurant reservation and fighting crowds at the movie theater, going out on Valentine's Day is, well, overrated.
 Instead, stay inside, far away from the February chill, and plan a romantic date night that's more affordable and more memorable than any restaurant dinner.

-Whether you want to channel your inner child and beat your honey at Mario Kart or you're ready to spice things up (in the kitchen, of course!), here are 16 cozy dates where you won't have to leave your abode.Continue to 2 of 17 below.
+Whether you want to channel your inner child and beat your beloved at Mario Kart or you're ready to spice things up (in the kitchen, of course!), here are 20 cozy dates that will keep you feeling the love without emptying your pockets.

 Netflix and Chill

-"Netflix and chill" sometimes gets a bad rap, but if planned correctly a night in front of your favorite streaming service can be surprisingly romantic and fun.
+"Netflix and chill" might be a meme-worthy term these days, but if planned correctly, a night in front of your favorite streaming service can be surprisingly romantic and fun.
 Before you surprise your partner with Netflix, make it special.
-Create a lineup of your honey's favorite TV show episodes or rewatch that movie you watched on your third date.
+Create a lineup of your honey's favorite TV show episodes or rewatch that movie you saw on your third date.
 Whatever you do, don't make it a typical old TV night—add something special and sentimental to show you care.

-Channel the '70s and whip out that fondue pot that's been collecting dust in your closet.
+Channel the '70s and whip out that fondue pot that's been collecting dust in your kitchen cabinet.
 There's just something romantic about chocolate fondue, and it's even more delicious when you don't have to leave your living room to enjoy it.

 Set Up a Nacho Bar

 Break the routine and plan an adventurous and interactive dinner this Valentine's Day with a nacho bar.
-This DIY bar by Leah Maroney is a great way to bond with your sweetheart and break from the mold from the traditional.
+This DIY bar is a great way to bond with your sweetheart and break from the traditional.
 If nachos aren't your thing, try a build-your-own pizza station or a mashed potato bar.
-Interactive dinners will make Valentine's Day feel special and can become a new tradition.Continue to 6 of 17 below.
+Interactive dinners will make Valentine's Day feel special and can become a new tradition.Continue to 5 of 20 below.

 Plan an Indoor Picnic